 Most SkyTrain and bus services end at approximately 1 a.m.—after that you're reliant upon 10-night buses that run from 1 a.m. to 3 or 5 a.m.
 These buses typically start at the Granville Entertainment District area and depart to locations like UBC, Cambie and Surrey Central Station.
 Even with the existing NightBus lines, the current service still fails to accommodate those living in Delta, Port Coquitlam, Maple Ridge as well as certain areas in Richmond, Surrey and Langley.

 In 2018, TransLink hired independent consultants (SNC-Lavalin and Steer Davies Gleave) to study the possibility of extending the Friday/Saturday SkyTrain service in Metro Vancouver.
-This 340 page study was released to the public this summer and features a comprehensive review of the existing late-night services and alternate modes of transportation, as well as a comparative summary of how our late night ridership and transit systems racks up to other transit agencies around the globe.
+This 340-page study was released to the public this summer and features a comprehensive review of the existing late-night services and alternate modes of transportation, as well as a comparative summary of how our late-night ridership and transit systems rack up to other transit agencies around the globe.

-The study acknowledges that certain customers and stakeholders have expressed that the current late night services are not meeting their needs.
-TransLink asserts that they’ve taken this criticism to heart and have developed options for improving late night bus services as well as looking into the feasibility of the SkyTrain service running full time on Friday and Saturdays.
+The study acknowledged that certain customers and stakeholders have stated that the current late night services are not meeting their needs.
+TransLink asserted that they’ve taken these criticisms to heart and have developed options for improving late-night bus services.

-There’s a lot to unpack in this detailed study, so that’s why we’ve created a SparkNotes version of the key takeaways and findings from TransLink’s latest service review.
-Here’s what we learned.
+There is a lot to unpack in this detailed service review, so that’s why we created a SparkNotes version highlighting some of the key takeaways and findings.
+Here is what we learned.

 Late-night transit demand is significantly higher on Friday and Saturday nights than any other night of the week